Nozad Saleh Rifaat

-Nozad Saleh Rifaat (نەوزاد ساڵح ڕەفعات; نوزاد صالح رفعت; also transliterated Nawzad Saleh Rifaat) is an Iraqi Kurdish physician and politician.
-A member of the Patriotic Union of Kurdistan (PUK), he served as a member of the Council of Representatives of Iraq following the 2005 elections and was chair of the Parliamentary Health and Environment Committee.
-He also served in the role of Minister of Health of the Kurdistan Government.
+Nozad Saleh Rifaat (نەوزاد ساڵح ڕەفعەت; نوزاد صالح رفعت; also transliterated Nawzad Saleh Rifaat) is an Iraqi Kurdish physician and politician.
+A member of the Patriotic Union of Kurdistan, he served as Minister of Health of the Kurdistan Regional Government and as chair of the Parliamentary Health and Environment Committee in the Council of Representatives of Iraq representing the Democratic Patriotic Alliance of Kurdistan in the 2005 elections.

 Early life and education

 Rifaat was born on 24 November 1941 in the Goyija neighbourhood of Sulaymaniyah, Iraq.
 In 1961 he enrolled in the College of Medicine at the University of Baghdad.

 While in medical school, though, Rifaat became engaged in political activity: he joined the Kurdistan Democratic Party in 1961 and by 1963—his second year—he was arrested and held for several months by the National Guard following the coup of that year.
 He graduated with his medical degree in 1967.

 Early in his residency at the Baghdad Ministry of Health, Rifaat was assigned to Karama Hospital in Baghdad.
 There he worked in internal medicine for three months, then opted to spend nine months in the surgical department, expressing a strong preference for surgical work.
 He then chose to be posted to Mandali district hospital—an ethnically mixed, underserved border area east of Baghdad—where he served for two years and nine months, regularly treating nearly a hundred patients a day and providing out‑of‑hours service often without charge.

-Rifaat requested a transfer from Mandali to Sulaymaniyah to avoid proximity to the Ba’athist regime’s authority.
+Rifaat requested a transfer from Mandali to Sulaymaniyah to avoid proximity to the Ba’athist regime's authority.
 Upon returning to Kurdistan, he assumed a critical role in the Kurdish revolutionary movement, providing medical care to injured Peshmerga fighters in secret, he also helped smuggle medicines and other essential medical supplies to remote mountainous areas and frontline positions, often under hazardous conditions and constant risk of detection.